-My full Skritter review — nearly 10 years after becoming addicted to the best app for learning Chinese characters
+This is my full Skritter review — how I became addicted to the best app for learning Chinese characters.

 In those dark times, most people didn’t have tablets.
 Cellphones were a thing, but apps weren’t what they are today.
 So I used Skritter using an external tablet and digital pen from the same company responsible for many of the touchscreen interfaces of today.